-How can you use the advice that legendary bodybuilders share to improve your workout?
+How can you use legendary bodybuilders’ advice to improve your workout?
 Fitness experts load the Internet with overwhelming tips and advice to boost your bodybuilding journey.
 That’s why we have jotted down tips from legendary bodybuilders so that you know what’s best for you.

 1. “Hard work and training.
 There’s no secret formula.
 I lift heavy, work hard and aim to be the best.”– RONNIE COLEMAN.

 2. “If you’re not eating right, your body will not grow like it would if you take what you eat more seriously.
-Quality protein, fats, and carbohydrates will be vital if you want to build quality mass.”– Lee Haney.
+Quality protein, fats, and carbohydrates will be vital to building quality mass.”– Lee Haney.

 Even though best known for his work in the gym, Haney gives the most significant credit for his physique to his diet.
 Legendary bodybuilders treat their diet like gospel.